Healthdirect Free Australian health advice you can count on.

 How is a pandemic declared?

-How does Australia respond to influenza pandemics?
+How does Australia respond to COVID-19 and influenza pandemics?

-The Australian Government has in place a health management plan to minimise the impact of an influenza pandemic on Australians' health and the healthcare system.
+These plans aim to minimise the impact of illness on the health of Australians and the healthcare system.

 How should I prepare for a possible pandemic?

-• Make sure you also have enough prescription and other medicines for 14 days.
+• Make sure you have enough prescription and other medicines for 14 days.
 Talk to your doctor or pharmacist if you have any questions.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

-How do I self-isolate during a pandemic?
+How do I slow the spread of disease during a pandemic?

 • Cough or sneeze into your elbow.
 Throw used tissues in a lined bin, and immediately wash your hands with soap and water for at least 20 seconds.